 Or maybe the organization requires for certain words to be capitalized where they would not ordinarily be capitalized.
 The job of the editor is to look out for and enforce these rules and expectations according to a specific style guide.

 Editing can be described as existing in stages or a process, with the first stage being developmental editing and the last stage being proofreading.
+In all, the four stages of editing are 1.
+Developmental editing; 2.
+Substantive editing; 3.
+Mechanical editing; and 4.
+Proofreading.
 Let’s take a look at what each stage entails.
 You are free to hire the help of a professional editor at any stage of the process of writing your manuscript.

+Developmental editing refers to the extensive revising and organizing of content in a manuscript.
 In the publishing industry, developmental editing is not seen as manuscript editing per se.
-It refers to the extensive revising and organizing of content in a manuscript.
 Proper manuscript editing only occurs after the developmental editing has been executed.

 There is some controversy on the difference between developmental and substantive editing.
 The development editor can come in either before, during, or after the author writes and completes their manuscript.
 Here is a list of things that a developmental editor is responsible for before writing: